-Elephant ears, those large-leafed plants grown from roots the size of softballs, give a tropical flair to home landscapes.
+Elephant ears, those large-leafed plants grown from tubers — some the size of softballs — give a tropical flair to home landscapes.
 They're tender perennials, hardy only in the warmest parts of the United States.
 In areas with colder winters, they're annuals and must be lifted in the fall or replanted every year.

 Types of Elephant Ears

-Elephant ears represent three genres of plants: Colocasia, Alocasia, and Xanthosoma.
-All plants are similar in appearance, with large, heart-shaped leaves growing up to 4 feet or more in length.
-Of the three, Colocasia and Alocasia are the most cold hardy, surviving in U.S. agricultural zone 8b with temperatures of 15 to 20 degrees Fahrenheit.
+Elephant ears represent three genera of plants: Colocasia, Alocasia, and Xanthosoma.
+All plants are similar in appearance, with large, heart-shaped leaves - some growing up to 4 feet or more in length.
+Depending on genus and species, elephant ears are winter-hardy only in U.S. Department of Agriculture plant hardiness zones 8 through 12.

 Colocasia is the most commonly found type of elephant ears since breeders have worked on the species C. esculenta to produce many colorful leaf variations.
 All three plants have poisonous calcium oxalate crystals in the leaves, stems, and roots, so it's best to use gloves when handling.
 Taro is a type of edible elephant ear but requires cooking as it's inedible in its raw state.